blarney2000/ExData_Plotting1/README.md

 I kept the file in the gzip format as there are native R functions which can read from the gzip format.
 I find this format easy to work with especially when I am dealing with large files.
 There may be ways to work directly with zip files but I am not familar with them.

-Here is the code to do that.
+Here is the code on a linux system to do that.
 I assume that this gzipped data file is available in the working directory.

 ```
 wget https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip